Documentation Index

 The Poolside installation bundle includes all required Terraform providers for alinux/amd64 host to support fully offline (air-gapped) deployments.

-This configuration is required only for air-gapped installations.
-This method is used instead of a standard
+This configuration is required for air-gapped installations.
+It uses a bundled Terraform CLI configuration file instead of a standard

-.terraformrc file to ensure that Terraform behaves consistently when commands are run as both root and a non-root user.terraform.d directory.
+.terraformrc file so Terraform behaves consistently when commands run as both root and a non-root user.
+In internet-accessible environments, you can skip this step.terraform.d directory.

 -